 Can I get a refund for paid registration?

 Entry fees are non-refundable, no exceptions.
 However, you may be eligible for a rollover credit for future events.
-Please read our downloadable refund policy above for details.
+Please read our refund policy above for details.

 How late can I pull out of an event?